 Note: You can choose to view search results by Sentence, Paragraph, or Article to the right above the search input box.
 Each option progressively reveals more context to the searched term.

-For help searching, open a basic search from the main menu.
-(If not already selected, click the Basic tab to run a basic search on your commentary.)
+For help searching, open a book search from the main menu.
+(If not already selected, click the Books tab to run a basic search on your commentary.)
 Select the current resource being searched and change it to your open commentary.

 Expand the Search Templates icon to access help with more complex searches, like finding any instances of both “spiritual gifts” and “tongues” in the same section of the commentary.